Bonterms/Professional-Services-Agreement/Professional-Services-Agreement V1.2.md

 (b)	Work-for-Hire.
 To the fullest extent permitted by law, all copyrightable aspects of Assigned Deliverables will be deemed to be a “work made for hire” (as defined in Section 101 of Title 17 of the United States Code).

 (c)	Third-Party Materials.
-To the extent any Third-Party Materials are included in an Assigned Deliverable in accordance with Section 5.2 (Third-Party Materials), such Third-Party Materials are hereby licensed to Provider under the license for Licensed Deliverables in Section 6.2(a).
+To the extent any Third-Party Materials are included in an Assigned Deliverable in accordance with Section 5.2 (Third-Party Materials), such Third-Party Materials are hereby licensed by Provider to Customer under the license for Licensed Deliverables in Section 6.2(a).

 (d)	Reserved Materials.
 Provider will not incorporate into or provide with any Assigned Deliverable any Reserved Materials unless Provider has specifically identified in reasonable detail such Reserved Materials in the applicable SOW.
-To the extent any Reserved Materials are included in an Assigned Deliverable, such Reserved Materials are hereby licensed to Provider under the license for Licensed Deliverables in Section 6.2(a).
+To the extent any Reserved Materials are included in an Assigned Deliverable, such Reserved Materials are hereby licensed by Provider to Customer under the license for Licensed Deliverables in Section 6.2(a).

 (e)	Waived Rights.
 If Provider has any rights in an Assigned Deliverable that cannot be assigned to Customer (including any moral rights, such as the right to be named as author, the right to modify, the right to prevent mutilation and the right to prevent commercial exploitation), Provider hereby unconditionally and irrevocably waives the enforcement of such rights (“**Waived Rights**”) and waives and quitclaims to Customer all Actions of any kind against Customer and its licensees (through multiple tiers) with respect to Waived Rights.
 At Customer’s request and expense, Provider will consent to and join in any Actions to enforce Waived Rights.